Length of program:

 Hadas – a year of study, before being drafted.
 The length of army service is based on each participant’s legal status in Israel.
 Sherut Leumi is also an option for our students.

 Midreshet Lindenbaum maintains contact with parents throughout their daughter’s participation in our program.
-During their service, our students are given the option of living in an apartment together and being adopted by an Israeli family.
+During their service, several living options are open to our students (such as an apartment with friends, an adoptive family, and lone soldier residence in a city or kibbutz.)

 WHY IS IT A GOOD IDEA FOR ME TO LEARN IN MIDRASHA?

-By: Rabbi Ohad Teharlev, Director, Israeli Programs, Midreshet Lindenbaum for Women, Jerusalem
+By: Rabbi Ohad Teharlev, Director, Midreshet Lindenbaum for Women, Jerusalem

 If you are an Orthodox young woman, about to complete high school and are thinking of a future in Israel, then this article is for you.
 If you are completing Sherut Leumi or military service and you feel a thirst for Torah… If your soul is tired, you feel you’ve entered a new stage and wish to delve into Jewish learning… I will try and touch on several key reasons for which you should come study at Midreshet Lindenbaum’s Israeli program in Jerusalem, (even if your parents are eager for you to start a degree or to start planning a future…)